Madison (video game): Plot

-The game takes place in a large house, where the player takes control of Luca, a teenage boy who receives an instant camera for his 16th birthday.
-The camera belonged to a serial killer 30 years earlier, and through the camera the spirit of the killer plans to use Luca to put an end to a macabre ritual.
+Madison centers on a sixteen year-old boy named Luca, who receives an instant camera for his sixteenth birthday.
+However, the camera belonged to a serial killer 30 years earlier, and through the camera the spirit of the killer plans to use Luca to put an end to a macabre ritual.
+Throughout the game, Luca uses the camera to solve puzzles, navigate a shifting, haunted house, and interact with the spirit world to uncover the truth behind the seven-sacrifice ritual required for the demon to fully inhabit a human vessel.